-The Central Karoo features a semi-desert landscape in the centre of the province.
-It includes the towns of Prince Albert, Beaufort West, and Matjiesfontein; a town that's a national monument due to the preservation of its Victorian Buildings.
 The Little Karoo's fascinating landscape is fashioned almost entirely by water.
 Its vegetation ranges from lush greenery in the fertile river valleys to short, rugged Karoo plants in the veld.
 Gorges feature rivers that cut through towering mountains, while breathtakingly steep passes cross imposing terrain.
 The region is also home to the world's largest bird - the ostrich.